Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Acknowledgements

 \section{Acknowledgements}

-PH and DJBS would like to thank the Flatiron Institute for their hospitality.
-DJBS acknowledges support from the UK Science and Technology Facilities Council (STFC) under grant ST/V000624/1.
+PH and DJBS thank the Flatiron Institute for their hospitality.
+DJBS and SD acknowledge support from UK STFC grants ST/V000624/1 and ST/W507490/1 respectively.
 This research has made use of NASA's Astrophysics Data System Bibliographic Services.